 Larry started Larry Hughey’s Interior Refurbishing in 1990.
 Home based for ten years and moved his company down to his father’s plant at 5335 Winthrop Ave. in 2001.
 Larry moved his shop in August 2010 to our Carmel location.
 Larry’s first big commercial job was with American States Insurance which is now called Safeco.
 Larry recovered steelcase office panels for 1 year and 8 months.
 This was great start to his business and gave Larry a good understanding about production.

 Emerson “Dee” Hughey, 84, of Indianapolis, IN passed away on April 15, 2017.
 Beverly Joy Hughey 78 of Indianapolis passed away peacefully, at home on Feb 24, 2019.
 Dee, Beverly and the family are lifelong residents of Broad Ripple Village and owned Hughey Hartman Interiors, Town Stitchery and Village Framery.
-Dee and Beverly are survived by three sons; Larry (wife Linda, daughter Emily and children Taegrin and Cori), Kevin (wife Audrey), and David (wife Tamara and children Jacob, Morgan, and Parker) and his brother Edward (wife Sandy and daughters Kim, Kathy, and Karen) His brother Ed passed on March 17th 2018; he is preceded in death by his brother Kenneth (wife Jeanne, daughters; Kenna and Kerry and their husbands Marlin Hollis and Mike Yount) and his parents; Edward and Yoland Hughey.
+Dee and Beverly are survived by three sons; Larry (wife Linda, daughter Emily and children Taegrin and Cori), Kevin (wife Audrey), and David (wife Tamara and children Jacob, Morgan, and Parker) and his brother Edward (wife Sandy and daughters Kim, Kathy, and Karen) His brother Ed passed on March 17th 2018; he is preceded in death by his brother Kenneth.
+Surviving members of Kenneth (wife Jeanne, daughters; Kenna and Kerry and their husbands Marlin Hollis and Mike Yount) and his parents; Edward and Yoland Hughey.
 Dee who graduated in 1951 from Broad Ripple High School, was also an award winning model boat designer and racer, multi gold medal senior Olympian, custom wood worker and lifetime member of Carmel Optimists.